L1000752.jpeg

 This was a re-attempt after turning around on the northern approach a month earlier due to challenging snow conditions.
 When we met in Ashford, I went with my gut instinct and switched to the southern approach.
 I was concerned about significant snow melt creating a moat at the Unicorn notch, or steep scree on the Maple Creek route, and wondered what it would be like descending from Boundary Peak.
 Even though the southern approach is longer, I felt confident it would be easier travel and a higher probability of success.
 I also wanted a different experience seeing other areas.

 We departed Tatoosh trailhead 161 about 8am.
 There were only a couple of cars.
 It was a hot day so we took plenty of water.
 It’s a long climb on easy trail with switchbacks at the bottom, but mostly in shade.
 Plenty of water coming from a couple of streams near the top.
-After leaving the main trail, this is more than just a boot trail.
+After leaving the main trail, there is an abandoned trail with slight overgrowth, but in great shape.
 The wildflowers were at peak and incredibly beautiful.
 I was so glad I took this route.
 We didn’t have too much trouble finding our way through a few snow patches.
 The views were stunning, especially since three of us summited Mount Adams just a week before.

 L1000725.jpeg